 - Lace front wigs have a breathable unit, this means that it allows for the easy passage of air into the scalp.

-- Lace front wigs are great for people with thinning scalp, as it helps them make up for their bald hairline.
+- Lace front wigs are great for people with a thinning scalp, as it helps them make up for their bald hairline.

 - With the realistic look it gives, you can style your lace front wig in a variety of ways, from side parts, fishtail braids, ponytails, or a messy bun.
 Unlike regular wigs, its versatility allows you to style and change where the part lies on your lace front wig, while still retaining a flawless natural hairline.